Assessing Amazon Inspector coverage of your AWS environment - Amazon Inspector

 For an Amazon Elastic Container Registry (Amazon ECR) repository, the possible Status values are:

 • Activated (Continuous) – For a repository, Amazon Inspector is continuously monitoring images in this repository.
 The enhanced scanning setting for the repository is set to continuous scanning.
 Amazon Inspector initially scans new images when they are pushed and rescans images if a new CVE relevant to that image is published.
-Amazon Inspector will continue to be monitor images in this repository for the ECR scan duration you configure.
+Amazon Inspector will continue to be monitor images in this repository for the Amazon ECR re-scan duration you configure.

 • Activated (On push) – Amazon Inspector automatically scans individual container images in the repository when a new image is pushed.
 Enhanced scanning is activated for the repository and set to scan on push.